Farmerok/Telegram-Remote-Control-PC/docs/README.en.md

 - Regular updates are provided to maintain security and functionality.
 - What is `update.exe`?
   This file is responsible for updating the script.
 If you want to quickly update the script without downloading it manually, simply download and run `update.exe`.
 It will automatically fetch and install the latest version of the script for you.
+- ⚠️ Do not run the same token in multiple programs simultaneously—use it in only one application.
 - Note about antivirus scanning